St. Francis Is Only Hospital on Long Island to Get an "A" in Nationwide Safety Test

-Roslyn, NY- November 1, 2016- For the ninth time, St. Francis Hospital has received an ‘A’ in a national safety score that rates hospitals on the quality of their care.
+Roslyn, NY - For the ninth time, St. Francis Hospital has received an "A" in a national safety grade.
 The letter-based rating system was devised by the Leapfrog Group, a nonprofit organization that ranks hospitals nationwide.
-St. Francis was the only hospital on Long Island to get an “A” and has earned an “A” nine out of 10 times since the safety score’s debut in 2012.
+St. Francis was the only hospital on Long Island to get an “A” in the fall 2016 Leapfrog Hospital Safety Grade and has earned an “A” 9 out of 10 times since the safety grade’s debut in 2012.

-The semi-annual rankings rely on data from Leapfrog’s own ratings as well as outside sources including the Centers for Medicare and Medicaid Services and the Joint Commission.
-Grades range from “A” to “F” based on 28 safety indicators.
-Hospitals are rated on how well they prevented errors, infections, injuries, and drug mix-ups that could lead to medical complications and unnecessary loss of life.
-Of the 138 hospitals surveyed in New York State, just 15, about eleven percent, received an “A.”
+The semi-annual rankings rely on data from Leapfrog’s own ratings, as well as outside sources, including the Centers for Medicare & Medicaid Services and The Joint Commission.
+Grades range from “A” to “F”, based on 30 safety indicators.
+Hospitals are rated on how well they prevented errors, infections, injuries and drug mix-ups that could lead to medical complications and unnecessary loss of life.
+Of the 138 hospitals surveyed in New York State, just 15, about 11 percent, received an “A.”

 According to Leapfrog, selecting the right hospital can reduce your risk of avoidable death by 50 percent.
 The